 Pick the ramp closest to where you plan to fish, so you won't have a long cold boat ride in winter's frigid air.
 Also pre-rig several fishing rods at home, so you won't have to fool with that on the water and will have several good lures tied on or bait rigs already attached.

-Tackle Options & Methods
+Fishing Tackle Options & Methods

-Tackle can be anything from medium-heavy largemouth gear to slightly longer, stiffer rods taking heavier line.
+Tackle can be anything from medium-heavy largemouth gear to slightly longer, stiffer rods taking heavier fishing line.
 It all depends on what size fish are present where you're going and what lures or baits you plan to use.

 Live bait is one of the most reliable methods of all for catching winter stripers.
 I use live threadfin shad if I can get them or 3-6 inch shiners.
 Larger shad and blueback herring can also be used if big fish are present.
 Keep the shad in circular aerated bait containers to make sure they stay lively.

-Using Live Bait
+Using Live Fishing Bait on Striper Bass

 Two methods work with live bait.
 One is a technique similar to fishing a plastic worm for bass.
 Hook the baitfish through both lips from the bottom up on a size 2-2/0 bait hook.
 Add several split shot 12-18 inches up the line, or a barrel swivel and 1/4-3/8 ounce sliding egg sinker above it.
 Vary the weight according to the depth you're fishing and whether there is current, as well as how deep the stripers are holding.